fedora-infra/fmn/README.rst

           |       +-> does not pertain to
           |           package 'nethack'
           |
-          +--->Chain2
+          +--->Filter2
                   |
                   +-> is a bodhi message
                   |
                   +-> pertains to a package
                       owned by 'lmacken'

-If *all* the filters match for *any* chain in a given context, a notification is deployed for that context.
-In other words, the chains are OR'd together and the filters that make up a chain are AND'd together.
-If multiple contexts have a chain that succeeds, notifications are deployed for all of those contexts.
+If *all* the rules match for *any* filter in a given context, a notification is deployed for that context.
+In other words, the filters are OR'd together and the rules that make up a filter are AND'd together.
+If multiple contexts have a filter that succeeds, notifications are deployed for all of those contexts.

 Context-specific Delivery Metadata
 ----------------------------------